researchart/rose6icse/submissions/available/malavolta/README.md

 # ICSE SEIP 2020 – Replication package

-This folder contains the replication package of the paper published at ICSE SEIP 2020 with the title **How do you Architect your Robots?
+This folder contains the artifacts submission for the paper published at ICSE SEIP 2020 with the title **How do you Architect your Robots?
 State of the Practice and Guidelines for ROS-based Systems**.

 This study has been designed, developed, and reported by the following investigators: